Paris Olympics: Why is the Seine unsafe for swimmers? – DW – 08/05/2024

 Waterborne diseases

-E. coli infections are not the only concern, however.
-Leptospira, transmitted by rodent urine, can be found in contaminated water and can cause severe kidney disease.
+E. coli infections aren't the only concern, however.
+Leptospira, transmitted by rodent urine and which can also be found in contaminated water, can cause severe kidney disease.

-Infections from other waterborne bacteria like cyanobacteria and enterococci can also cause gut-related health problems.
+Infections from other waterborne bacteria like cyanobacteria and enterococci can also result in gut-related health problems.

 And then there are parasites such as cercarial larvae, often found in water populated by waterfowl, which can cause itchy skin rashes.

-Seth Rider, one of 55 triathletes entered in the men's race, has been taking unconventional measures to prepare for exposure to bacteria.
+Seth Rider, one of 55 triathletes in the men's race, took unconventional measures to prepare for exposure to bacteria.

-"We know that there's going to be some E. coli exposure, so I just try to increase my E. coli threshold by exposing myself to a bit of E. coli in your day-to-day life," the US athlete said in a press conference.
+"We know that there's going to be some E. coli exposure, so I just try to increase my E. coli threshold by exposing myself to a bit of E. coli in your day-to-day life," the US athlete said in a press conference on July 30.

 "Just little things throughout your day, like, not washing your hands after you go to the bathroom and stuff like this," he said.

 Other Olympic athletes have suffered long-term from swimming in contaminated waters, however.
-Emma Frodeno (née Snowsill), an Australian triathlon athlete, retired in 2014 after struggling with health problems related to swimming in polluted water at a World Cup event.
+Emma Frodeno (formerly Emma Snowsill), an Australian triathlon athlete, retired in 2014 after struggling with health problems related to swimming in polluted water at a World Cup event.

 Edited by: Timothy Jones

-Note: This article was originally published July 30, 2024, and updated August 5, 2024 to include the news of Olympic athletes getting sick.